-As our Masters in Finance (MiF) Round 3 interview decision deadline has recently passed, meaning many applicants will now be busy preparing for their interviews!
-To give you a helping hand, we’re going to take a look at the MiF interview process and hear from a current student on their own interview experience.
+As we continue to recruit the Masters in Finance (MiF) class joining in August 2021, we wanted to give you a helping hand in preparing for your interview.
+Read on to take a look at the MiF interview process and hear from an alumnus on their own interview experience.

 Once we’ve decided to invite you to interview, we’ll then carefully select an interviewer for you.
 Your interviewer will be a MiF alumn, and we’ll try our best to match you with one who has a similar background or who’s in the area of finance you’d like to specialise in.
 Having completed the MiF themselves, they are in the perfect position to assess if you would be a good fit for the School and the programme.
 As well as being able to answer all your burning questions!